- This is the Brightwork Research & Analysis software rating series.

 Hopefully, this has explained that PlanetTogether Galaxy APS is necessarily an easy decision when the orientation of the buyer is to place production planning as a primary focus of the supply planning process.
-It takes much more that merely including production resources into the supply planning system to adequately account for production.
-For those buyers that want to manage their production plants as part of an integrated whole, there is no other application that can do this, and account for the all of the interactions between the locations outside of Galaxy APS.
+It takes much more than merely including production resources into the supply planning system to adequately account for production.
+For those buyers that want to manage their production plants as part of an integrated whole, there is no other application that can do this, and account for all of the interactions between the locations outside of Galaxy APS.

 All scores out of a possible 10.

 - Fu. = Functionality